svenfuchs/i18n-active_record/README.md

 The interpolations field in the Translations table is used by I18n::Backend::ActiveRecord::Missing to store the interpolations seen the first time this Translation was requested.
 This will help translators understand what interpolations to expect, and thus to include when providing the translations.

-The interpolations field is otherwise unused since the "value" in Translation.value is actually used for interpolation during actual translations.
+The `interpolations` field is otherwise unused since the "value" in `Translation#value` is actually used for interpolation during actual translations.

 ## Examples